Skip to main content

 2. onKeyPurchase which is called every time a key is sold.

-If either of these fail, then the whole purchase will revert.
+If either of these fails, then the whole purchase will revert.

 The ILockKeyPurchaseHook contract interface describes the parameters of each function (from, recipient, original price, price paid, etc), so the hook can be properly implemented.